TypeFox/monaco-languageclient/README.md

 There are a couple of different examples that demonstrate how the `monaco-languageclient` can be used:

-- The **server** example located in [./packages/examples/server](./packages/examples/server) runs a Node.js [Express app](./packages/examples/server/src/server.ts) where web sockets are used to enable communication between the language server process and the client web application.
+- The **server** example located in [./packages/examples/main/src/server](./packages/examples/main/src/server) runs a Node.js [Express app](./packages/examples/main/src/server/main.ts) where web sockets are used to enable communication between the language server process and the client web application.
 The language server can be started as internal or external process.

-- The **client** example located in [./packages/examples/client](./packages/examples/client) contains the [client web app](./packages/examples/client/src/client.ts) which connects to the language server therefore requires the node server app to be run in parallel.
+- The **client** example located in [./packages/examples/main/src/client](./packages/examples/main/src/client) contains the [client web app](./packages/examples/main/src/client/main.ts) which connects to the language server therefore requires the node server app to be run in parallel.

-- The **browser-lsp** example located in [./packages/examples/browser-lsp](./packages/examples/browser-lsp) contains both the [language client](./packages/examples/browser-lsp/src/client.ts) and the [langauge server implementation running in a web worker](./packages/examples/browser-lsp/src/serverWorker.ts).
+- The **langium-web-worker-language-server** example located in [./packages/examples/main/src/langium](./packages/examples/main/src/langium) contains both the [language client](./packages/examples/main/src/langium/main.ts) and the [langauge server implementation running in a web worker](https://github.com/langium/langium/blob/main/examples/statemachine/src/language-server/main-browser.ts).
 They communicate via `vscode-languageserver-protocol/browser` instead of a web socket used in the **server/client** examples.

-- The **browser** example located in [./packages/examples/browser](./packages/examples/browser) demonstrates how a [language service written in JavaScript](./packages/examples/browser/src/client.ts) can be used in a Monaco Editor contained in a simple HTML page.
+- The **browser** example located in [./packages/examples/main/src/browser](./packages/examples/main/src/browser) demonstrates how a [language service written in JavaScript](./packages/examples/main/src/browser/main.ts) can be used in a Monaco Editor contained in a simple HTML page.
 This example can now be considered legacy as the web worker option eases client side language server implementation and separation.

-- The **react-client** example located in [./packages/examples/react-client](./packages/examples/react-client) contains the [React client](./packages/examples/react-client/src/main.tsx).
+- The **react-client** example located in [./packages/examples/main/src/react](./packages/examples/main/src/react) contains the [React client](./packages/examples/main/src/react/main.tsx).
 It does the same as the regular client example but inside a React Functional Component.

-- The **angular-client** example located in [./packages/examples/angular-client](./packages/examples/angular-client) contains the [Angular client](./packages/examples/angular-client/src/main.tsx).
+- The **angular-client** example located in [./packages/examples/angular-client](./packages/examples/angular-client) contains the [Angular client](./packages/examples/angular-client/src/main.ts).
 It does the same as the regular client example but inside an Angular Component.

 ## Verification

 - The **webpack** verification example located in [./packages/verify/webpack](./packages/verify/webpack) demonstrates how bundling can be achieved with webpack.
 You find the configuration here: [webpack.config.js](./packages/verify/webpack/webpack.config.js).

 - The **vite** verification example located in [./packages/verify/vite](./packages/verify/vite) demonstrates how bundling can be achieved with vite.
-There is no configuration required
+There is no configuration required.

 ## Example usage